 Eye-related symptoms of coronavirus can include burning eyes, itchy eyes, red eyes, sore eyes, puffy eyes, swollen eyelids and watery eyes.
 Such symptoms tend to be more common in patients with severe COVID-19 cases.

-But it's important to note that an eye issue in a person with coronavirus could actually be caused by something other than the virus.
+It’s important to note that an eye issue in a person with coronavirus could actually be caused by something other than the virus.
 Many COVID-19 eye symptoms resemble allergies and other common conditions.
-Some coronavirus patients just happen to have unrelated eye issues, so don't immediately assume you have COVID-19 if your eyes hurt, burn or itch.
+Some coronavirus patients just happen to have unrelated eye issues, so don’t immediately assume you have COVID-19 if your eyes hurt, burn or itch.

 Conjunctivitis and COVID-19